TO: All Department of State Employees (Other than Career Senior Executive Service, Presidential Appointees, and Political Appointees)

 - Signing a partisan or nonpartisan petition in your personal capacity, e.g. without reference to your official title or employer

-The following additional activities are permissible only when in the United States:
+The following additional activities are permissible outside of work only when in the United States:

 - Taking an active part in the political campaign of a partisan candidate or a candidate for political party office